basham/swit-workshop-a11y/slides.md

 - Specify HTML, labels, behavior.

 Notes:
 This design document should be your first source of truth.
 It should clarify anything concerning the context of use, the intention behind the design, and any other expectations you may have.
 It could be organized by how a user may flow through an interaction or just by major components.
 Make the wireframe or other artifacts supplemental to this document.
 You can link to anything that your team needs to do the work.
 It could be to WCAG success criteria, ARIA specifications, Rivet components, or other documents that the team has made.
-List any particular ideas you may have about the markup, text, or behavior.
+List any particular ideas you may have about the markup, text, or behavior, as a way to provide more guidance for developers.